ibm-cloud-docs/dr-automation-powervs/Orchestrator-and-service-details.md

 **Standby Orchestrator deployment time**:

-Displays the date and time when the standby orchestrator was deployed.
+Displays the date and time of the Standby orchestrator deployment.

 ## Service details
 {: #service-det}